steebchen/specs/errors/Readme.md

 Handling strategy: User should be notified about the Prisma bug and should be prompted to send the error report to Prisma team manually or via telemetry.

+TODO: These are maybe just bugs and maybe do not belong to this spec.

 ## OS Error

 These are caused due to an OS system call failure.
 For example,

+- The available binary is not compiled for this platform
 - SDK failed to bind a port for query engine

 Handling strategy: Notify the user by relaying the message from OS and suggesting them to retry.
 They might need to free up resources or do something at the OS level.